cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

 FANTASTIC WOOCOMMERCE INTEGRATION:

-* Facebook Pixel: every e-commerce related event is fired automatically.
+* Meta Pixel (Facebook Pixel): every e-commerce related event is fired automatically.
 Conversion value is tracked for each event.
 All the events are

 * Dynamic Product Ads ready (content_ids and content_type parameters always present).